-3. Replace 1.
-Avoid 2.
-Reduce 4.
+1. Avoid 2.
+Reduce 3.
+Replace 4.
 Remove 5.
-Offset Avoid activities Reduce energy Switch to Use natural Invest in that generate required by renewable emissions emissions or using less, and energy sources. technology to reductions require energy. by avoiding initiatives to wasted energy. greenhouse decrease their costs and address local emissions that cannot be eliminated for a lower cost.
+Offset Avoid activities that generate emissions or require energy.
+Reduce energy required by using less, and by avoiding wasted energy.
+Switch to renewable energy sources.
+Use natural systems or technology to sequester greenhouse gases.
+Invest in emissions reductions initiatives to decrease their costs and address local emissions that cannot be eliminated for a lower cost.

-Figure x: The emissions reduction hierarchy
+Figure 6: The emissions reduction hierarchy